smithatu/CRISP-DM-Project/README.md

 1.Blog post : The blog post in Medium can be found  here

-2.To view the interactive map, please click here
+2.To view the interactive map, please click the link below https://nbviewer.jupyter.org/github/smithatu/CRISP_DM_Project/blob/master/map_toronto.html